mckeca/front-end-nc-news/README.md

 You can find the back end hosted online at https://cals-nc-news-app.herokuapp.com/api

-Or you can find my back end git repo at https://github.com/mckeca/nc_news
+Or you can find my back end github repo at https://github.com/mckeca/nc_news

 ## Getting Started